6exagon/manybusesaway/README.md

 - `101` is the Gig Harbor Trolley.
 It is seasonal and delisted out of season.

 Kitsap Transit:
+- `377` is the Bainbridge Island Ferry Take-Home, which activates if the ferry is sufficiently late (or for the last trip of the evening) and replaces normal routes.
 - `400` through `501` are the Kitsap Fast Ferries.
-For some reason, each ferry to Seattle has a different number going in each direction.
+For some reason, each ferry to Seattle has a different number going in each direction, so photographs were carefully taken to both show the boats and establish their routes and directions (for those familiar with the Fast Ferry system).
 - `600` through `638` are the [Worker/Driver](https://www.kitsaptransit.com/service/workerdriver-buses) buses, serving Naval Base Kitsap.
 These are permissible to ride as a civilian.
 They were only very recently added to OneBusAway, which is convenient.
 - `800` through `807` are the various Dial-A-Ride services Kitsap Transit provides, included because they're classified as regular routes by the agency, though only some of them have regular schedules.